edward-qin/Japanese-Art-DCGAN/index.markdown

 # Version 1

-For the first version of our model, we based the architecture on the PyTorch DCGAN tutorial model.
+For the first version of our model, we based the architecture on previous work, the [PyTorch DCGAN tutorial model](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).

 The input to the generator is $z$, the latent space vector of length 100.
 In each of the 5 convolutional-transpose layers, we upsample the input by a factor of $2 \times 2$.
 After each convolutional-transpose before the final convolutional-transpose, we also apply a batch normalization followed by a ReLU activation.
 On the last convolutional-transpose layer, we do a final $\tanh$ activation function on the $3\times64\times64$ image.

 The discriminator architecture is like the inverse of the generator, with input image of size $3 \times 64 \times 64$.
 We have 5 convolutional layers that each downsample by a factor of $2 \times 2$.
 We apply batch normalization on layers other than the first and last layer, and all layers other than the last layer use the Leaky ReLU activation function.
 In the final layer, we apply the sigmoid function to determine the probability that image is real, $D(x)$.

 To train our model, we first resized the 2235 images of our dataset to $64 \times 64$ images.
-We then used a batch size of 128, learning rate of 0.0005, the Adam optimizer with $\beta_1$ coefficient 0.5, and 300 epochs.
+We then used a batch size of 128, learning rate of 0.0005, the Adam optimizer with $\beta_1$ coefficient 0.5 (instead of 0.9 in the tutorial), and 300 epochs.

 Below, we provide the plot of the discriminator and generator loss over iterations, as well as the change in the generated images over time.